enigmampc/tendermint/spec/core/encoding.md

 [wikipedia](https://en.wikipedia.org/wiki/Merkle_tree)

 We use the RFC 6962 specification of a merkle tree, with sha256 as the hash function.
-Merkle trees are used throughout CometBFT to compute a cryptographic digest of a data structure.
+Merkle trees are used throughout Tendermint to compute a cryptographic digest of a data structure.
 The differences between RFC 6962 and the simplest form a merkle tree are that:

 1. leaf nodes and inner nodes have different hashes.